Data/Trading Service Connection and Symbol Issues

 - 1.7.
 Unable to Connect Because Server is Not Available over the Weekend

 - 1.8.
 Checking Connection Quality to Remote Server by Using Ping

 1.1.
 Data or Trading Service Setup Issue.
 Unable to Connect to Data or Trade Server.

-Whatever the reason for the connection problem, you will not be able to get new charts or quotes and existing charts will not update.
+Whatever the reason for the connection problem, you may not be able to get new charts or quotes and existing charts will not update.